 Cultivation of this crop has been thriving locally ever since, and several varieties of beans – now all collectively known as Fagiolo di Lamon (Lamon bean) – have been developed over time.
 All of them are protected with an IGP (an Italian acronym that stands for Protected Geographic Indication), thus certifying the provenance of the product.
 Traditionally, beans are sown at the very end of winter, on May 3rd (Holy Cross Day), while collection takes place between late August and early September.

 Some of the little hamlets around Lamon also display interesting examples of vernacular architecture, which in this area is quite distinctive, and very different from that of the Dolomites’ heartland.

-The main building material here is stone, and there are vast open terraces, clad in wood and known as 'solivi' (literally, 'exposed to the sun'), which were once used for drying the precious beans (especially impressive are the 'Solivi' di Fastro, in the nearby municipality of Arsiè).
+The main building material here is stone, and there are vast open terraces, clad in wood and known as solivi (literally, exposed to the sun), which were once used for drying the precious beans (especially impressive are the so-called Solivi di Fastro, in the nearby municipality of Arsiè).

 The Plateau of Sovramonte: Ancient Fruits and...
 Churches (again!)